by Steven Gledhill for FREEdom from MEdom Project

 It is the sensibility of surrender that is at the heart of what I deliver to my clients at the prison.
 To save their lives they must lose their lives—their former lives that wreaked havoc and proved harmful.
 The former life is dead anyway so why cling to it?
 The way the great teacher said it was to say that to save your soul, you need to lose your life; meaning your way of life.
 He asked (paraphrasing), “What good is it to you when it counts most, to profit from your life of chasing what you believe you deserve, if it means forfeiting the thing that matters most… the eternal destiny of your soul?”

 If everything in my life that matters is on fire, consumed by flames, then the only way to escape the flames is to surrender my whole self to the will and care of the fireman.
 What am I going to do?
 Do I leave with the fireman?
 When I do, can I leave a part of myself in the fire?
 Of course not; that’s ridiculous.
+I am either in or I’m out.
 I either go with the fireman or I don’t.
+Surrender is all the way or it’s none of the way.

 Some fires are slower burning than others so I might deceive myself into believing that I don’t have to surrender everything all at once.
 So long as I believe I can control the fire, maybe I don’t have to surrender an unhealthy diet, irresponsible spending, lust and other immoral thoughts, selfish pride, selfish ambition, power, greed, jealousy, resentment, gluttony, gossip, lying (including lies of omission), taking advantage of the weak, my time and my energy… you name it.